-enters service category 16–Pre-Employment followed by service code 138–Bonding Assistance into the state’s case management system once the bond has been approved; and
+enters service code 124–Bonding Assistance into WorkInTexas.com once the bond has been approved; and

-enters service code FB-Fidelity Bonding into WIT at the time the bond is issued to record a fidelity bonding service provided to an employer.
+enters service code FB-Fidelity Bonding into WorkInTexas.com at the time the bond is issued to record a fidelity bonding service provided to an employer.

 NLF: Boards must be aware that fidelity bonds are typically limited to $5,000 of coverage.
-However, if a higher amount—up to $25,000—is required by an employer to ensure job placement, justification for the increase must be documented under Additional Information on the Fidelity Bond Request Form and in TWIST Case Notes.
+However, if a higher amount—up to $25,000—is required by an employer to ensure job placement, justification for the increase must be documented under Additional Information on the Fidelity Bond Request Form and in WorkInTexas.com Case Notes.

 LF: Boards may use Attachments 2, 3, and 4 to this WD Letter in fidelity bonding outreach campaigns regarding services for job seekers and employers.